Structured governance assurance for UK school governing boards.

 2 What assessment data we collect

-When your school uses the GAF platform tools, we collect and store the following data:
+When your school uses the SGAF platform tools, we collect and store the following data:

 We do not collect or store personal data about individual pupils, staff, or parents.
 Your assessment should relate only to board-level governance processes and policies.
 Do not enter names, email addresses, or identifiable data about children or staff in evidence note fields.